 - Have a minimum of one year of service at UNMC prior to the award year;

 - be an associate professor or above; and

 - Have a history of extramural funding at UNMC.

 - Nominees for the Scientist Laureate Award must meet all the above criteria and:

 - Have a minimum of five years of service at UNMC prior to the award year.

 The Research Leadership Award recognizes past Distinguished Scientist Awardees with a record of consistent national funding and demonstrated research leadership.

-Final candidates will be selected based upon publication number and impact, research funding and evidence of research leadership and collaboration.
+Final candidates will be selected based upon lume and impact of publications, research funding and evidence of research collaboration with colleagues.

 Nominators may direct any questions about the process to James Geiger in the Office of the Vice Chancellor for Research.